Energy Efficiency Tax Credits & Incentives Pay Back In Big Ways With Premier SIPS

 Commercial 179D Federal Tax Deduction Overview

-The 179D Commercial Tax Deduction Breakdown:
+The 179D Commercial Tax Deduction Breakdown

-• What are the energy efficiency requirements?
-Projects which exceed the ASHRAE 90.1 standard (“Energy Standard for Buildings Except Low Rise Residential Buildings”) in effect four (4) years prior to service date by a minimum 25%, up to 50%, energy improvement.
+Projects must exceed the ASHRAE 90.1 standard (“Energy Standard for Buildings Except Low Rise Residential Buildings”) in effect four years prior to service date by a minimum of 25% and up to 50% energy improvement.

-• How much are the tax deductions? $.50-$5.00/sf.
-The amount per square foot is based on whether or not Prevailing Wage & Apprenticeship Requirements are met Under Section 45(b)(6)(B)(ii).
-See table below to calculate.
+This tax deduction is $.50 to $5.00 per square foot.
+The amount per square foot is based on whether or not Prevailing Wage and Apprenticeship requirements are met under Section 45(b)(6)(B)(ii).
+See the table below to calculate.

-• Who is Eligible?
-Commercial Building Owners & Leaseholders, Owners of residential buildings with more than four stories, Or Eligible designers [architects, engineers, contractors, environmental consultants, or energy service providers] for energy-efficient systems eligible for the 179D deduction, as allocated by the building owner.
-See IRS Notice 2008-40 for specifics.
+Those eligible include commercial building owners and leaseholders, owners of residential buildings with more than four stories, and building designers of energy-efficient systems eligible for the 179D deduction, as allocated by the building owner.

 Commercial 179D Tax Deduction Amount Guide